andersonsq/RT2_Unige/README.md

 2. The node `random_position_server`, which implements a random position service
 3. The node `go_to_point`, which implements a service to drive a robot toward a point in the environment
 4. The node `state_machine`, which implements a service to start or stop the robot, and calls the other two services to drive the robot
-5. The node `user_interface`, which asks the user to start/stop the robot, and calls the service implemented in the state_machine node
+5. The node `jupyter_user_interface`, which asks the user to start/stop the robot, and calls the service implemented in the state_machine node
 6. The service implemented in the `go_to_point` node is able to drive the robot towards a certain position in space (x, y) and with a certain angle (theta)
 7. The service implemented in the `random_position_server` node replies with random values for x, y, and theta, where x and y should be limited between some min and max values
 8. The service implemented in the robot `state_machine` node gives the possibility to start or stop the robot behaviour.